 Another improvement this time inside the van and for our comfort.

-Let's move outside the van.
-A few months before leaving for Alaska, in May 2019, we had already started to make certain preparations.
+Let's go outside the van.
+A few months before leaving for Alaska, in May 2019, we had already started making some preparations.

 After all these years on the road and our desire to try the Pan American again, we needed a little more storage space.
 (Remember, for those who have followed us for a long time, that we were cut off in our tracks for the first time, during the civil war in Nicaragua in the summer of 2018, preventing us from descending further south.)

 Not a lot, but just enough to free up the inside of the van by removing our trekking equipment (backpack, tent, etc.).
 But also, by talking with other travelers, we realized that we needed more gasoline autonomy to explore certain areas especially in South America.